ArneBinder/pytorch-ie/README.md

 -   **Sharing is caring:** Being able to quickly and easily share models is key to promote your work and facilitate further research.
 All models developed in PyTorch-IE can be easily shared via the Huggingface model hub.
 This further allows to quickly build demos based on Huggingface spaces, gradio or streamlit.
 -   **Unified document format:** A unified document format allows for quick experimentation on any dataset or task.
 -   **Beyond sentence level:** Most information extraction frameworks assume text inputs at a sentence granularity.
 We do not make any assumption on the granularity but generally aim for document-level information extraction.
--   **Beyond text:** Unstructured text is only one possible area for information extraction.
+-   **Beyond unstructured text:** Unstructured text is only one possible area for information extraction.
 We developed the framework to also support information extraction from semi-structured text (e.g. HTML), two-dimensional text (e.g. OCR'd images), and images.
 -   **Character-level annotation and evaluation:** Many information extraction frameworks annotate and evaluate on a token level.
 We believe that annotation and evaluation should be done on a character level as this also considers the suitability of the tokenizer for the task.
 -   **Make no assumptions on the structure of models:** The last years have seen many different and creative approaches to information extraction and a framework that imposes a structure on those will most certainly be to limiting.
 With PyTorch-iE you have full control over how a document is prepared for a model and how the model is structured.
 The logic is self-contained and thus can be easily shared and inspected by others.
 The only assumption we make is that the input is a document and the output are targets (training) or annotations (inference).